Policies and Code of Conduct

 Appeals for Special Circumstances

-If a change in the family’s financial circumstances occurs after the student has received the initial financial aid award, the student or parent may contact the Financial Aid Office to request a review of the financial aid award.
+If a change in the family’s financial circumstances occurs after the student has received the initial financial aid offer, the student or parent may contact the Financial Aid Office to request a review of the financial aid offer.
 Examples of circumstances that may change a student’s initial financial aid would be a parent losing a job or changing jobs which results in a lower family income; unexpected medical expenses, or divorce or separation of the parents.

 Satisfactory Academic Progress Requirements for Financial Aid Eligibility